How will I know if a student in my course has a disability or a need for an accommodation?

 If you have a question about a particular accommodation, please contact DSS to discuss your concern.
-The staff’s knowledge of the student’s disability related needs and your input about your course requirements will be the foundation for the counselor to make the appropriate decision regarding the accommodation.
+The staff’s knowledge of the student’s disability related needs and your input about your course requirements will be the foundation for the appropriate decision regarding the accommodation.

 Attendance and Disability